Pieter Heerma

-Pieter Enneüs Heerma (born 5 August 1977, Amsterdam) is a Dutch politician.
-As a member of the Christian Democratic Appeal (CDA) he has been a member of the House of Representatives since 20 September 2012.
+Pieter Enneüs Heerma (born 5 August 1977) is a Dutch politician who has served as Minister of the Interior and Kingdom Relations since 2026 in the Jetten cabinet.
+As a member of the Christian Democratic Appeal (CDA) he was a member of the House of Representatives between 2012 and 2023.
+He led the party in the House of Representatives from 2019 to 2021 and again from 2022 to 2023.

 Biography

-From 1999 tot 2001 Heerma was a student assistant at Amsterdam School of Communication Research/ASCoR of the University of Amsterdam and the NIOD Institute for War, Holocaust and Genocide Studies researching the Srebrenica massacre.
-From 2002 to 2011 he was spokesman, press officer and head of press information of the CDA fraction in the House of Representatives.
+Heerma studied political science at the Vrije Universiteit Amsterdam from 1995 to 2001, with a specialisation in political communication.
+From 1999 tot 2001 he was a student assistant at Amsterdam School of Communication Research/ASCoR of the University of Amsterdam and the NIOD Institute for War, Holocaust and Genocide Studies researching the Srebrenica massacre.

+From 2002 to 2007 he was a spokesperson and press officer of the CDA parliamentary group in the House of Representatives; from 2007 to 2011 he was its head of press information.
 From 2011 to 2012 he was head of corporate communication of the health insurance company De Friesland Zorgverzekeraar.

 Heerma was CDA campaign leader for the general election of 2012.
-He has been a member of the House of Representatives since 20 September 2012.
+He became a member of the House of Representatives on 20 September 2012.
 Heerma was elected parliamentary leader of the Christian Democratic Appeal in the House of Representatives on 21 May 2019, following the nomination of Sybrand van Haersma Buma as Mayor of Leeuwarden.
+He remained parliamentary leader until the end of the 20172021 parliamentary term.
+For most of the 20212023 term he held the office again.
+He did not run for reelection to a fourth term as a member of the House of Representatives in 2023.

+In 2026 he was appointed Minister of the Interior and Kingdom Relations in the newly-installed cabinet of Prime Minister Rob Jetten.

+Personal life

-Heerma studied political science at the Vrije Universiteit Amsterdam from 1995 to 2001, with a specialization in political communication.
-He is married, has two sons and lives in Purmerend.
+Heerma is married, has two sons and lives in Purmerend.
 He is the son of the late CDA leader Enneüs Heerma.

+He is 2 metres tall, which has earned him the nickname "the big friendly giant".